 Who We Are

 At this point, I can’t help but think of Bilbo Baggins: Bilbo met the Dwarves within the little nook and crannie that he called home, a Tolkienian metaphor for perfect peace and safety and even foreshadowing a world beyond the Shire.
-But, as you know, Bilbo’s heavenly haven was about to be rudely interrupted to point him to somewhere infinitely better.
+But, as you know, Bilbo’s earthly haven was about to be rudely interrupted to point him to somewhere infinitely better.

 Peter (1 Pet.2:11) addressed the early church with the language of sojourn: